-Applying to private school may seem tricky if your family resides in a COVID-19 hotbed.
-If it’s not safe to conduct in-person school visits, you’re probably wondering—How will they truly get to know my child in a virtual interview?
+Applying to private school may seem tricky if you're interested in a boarding school or your family is moving and an in-person interview isn't feasible—How will they truly get to know my child in a virtual interview?

-Keep in mind that the other families in your area applying to private schools are in the same situation, and with a positive mindset, you can turn this challenge into an opportunity.
+Keep in mind that other families interviewing with boarding schools or relocating are in the same situation, and with a positive mindset, you can turn this challenge into an opportunity.
 We’re here to help.
 Follow these tips and your child is sure to shine in the online application process.

 The small details matter when your child only has a short amount of time to shape a great first impression.
 Make sure your daughter or son is set up with front lighting from a lamp, window, or a ring light so that their smiling, happy face is clearly seen.
 You also want to have a solid wall behind them and avoid windows or direct light in the background as this will darken their appearance.